jmadison222/jamaratus/README.md

 # Use Within Scripts

-If things are working from the command line, do this:
+Once things are working on the command line, use the scripts within your scripts by doing this:

 * Put the following string at the top of any shell script: